-The school has children with a range of disabilities to include moderate and specific learning disabilities.
-We are planning provision for a visually impaired child who will join our preschool in January.
-We engage external professionals in a timely manner where additional advice/support on successful integration is required.
+The school has children with a range of disabilities to include moderate and specific learning disabilities and visual impairment.
+We engage external professionals in a timely manner where additional advice/support on successful integrationis required.

 We have asked parents/carers and staff to advise us of any disabilities and no further disabilities have been identified.